telstra/open-kilda/services/src/functional-tests/README.md

   - switches knockout/revive operations should have proper waits to ensure that their actual status has changed.
   Same for ISLs.
 - keep in mind that the same test will be also run against a staging env (not only local Kilda) with hardware switches, longer delays and different Kilda environment properties.

+# Other
+### How to create a markdown report with test-cases from specifications
+Pass `-Dcom.athaydes.spockframework.report.IReportCreator=org.openkilda.functionaltests.helpers.TestCaseReportCreator`
+and find the report under `spock-reports/summary.md` after the test run.